Disappearance of Aimee Semple McPherson

-On May 18, 1926, Christian evangelist Aimee Semple McPherson disappeared from Venice Beach, California, after going for a swim.
+On May 18, 1926, American Christian evangelist Aimee Semple McPherson disappeared from Venice Beach, California, after going for a swim.
 She reappeared in Mexico five weeks later, stating she had escaped from kidnappers there.
-Her disappearance, reappearance, and subsequent court inquiries regarding the allegation that the kidnapping story was a hoax carried out to conceal a tryst with a lover precipitated a media frenzy that changed the course of McPherson's career.
+Allegations arose that the kidnapping story was a hoax carried out to conceal a tryst with a lover, leading to court inquiries.
+Her disappearance, reappearance, and the resulting allegations and inquiries precipitated a media frenzy that changed the course of McPherson's career.

 Disappearance

 On May 18, 1926, McPherson went with her secretary to Ocean Park Beach north of Venice Beach to swim.
 Soon after arriving, McPherson was nowhere to be found.
 It was thought she had drowned.

-McPherson was scheduled to hold a service that day; her mother Minnie Kennedy preached the sermon instead, saying at the end, "Sister is with Jesus," sending parishioners into a tearful frenzy.
+McPherson was scheduled to hold a service that day; her mother Minnie Kennedy preached the sermon instead, saying at the end, "Sister is with Jesus", sending parishioners into a tearful frenzy.
 Mourners crowded Venice Beach and the commotion sparked days-long media coverage fueled in part by William Randolph Hearst's Los Angeles Examiner and a stirring poem by Upton Sinclair.
 Daily updates appeared in newspapers across the country and parishioners held day-and-night seaside vigils.
 Two people died searching for McPherson's body.